joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4 =

+* Bug fix: User category limits need to be configurable for all users who can add events.
+* Bug fix: User category limits should limit the categories selectable by users, not just those editable.

 = 3.3.24.1 =